ckagiri/codex-of-the-eternal-spire/the_codex_volume_1.md

 **"Do not send the Legion where a Scout will suffice."**
 * **The Curse:** Building a massive Cathedral when a tent would solve the problem.
 * **The Law:** **Riskiest Assumption Tested (RAT).**
-* **The Action:** Before coding the Legacy Integration, build a "Fake Door" (UI Mockup) to see if the villagers even want the feature.
+* **The Action:** Before coding the Legacy Integration, cast an Illusion (Mockup).
+If the villagers try to touch the illusion, then you may build the reality.

 ---